 Professional services are available which may allow individuals the chance to remain at home.

 The Cancer Support Group meets monthly to offer support and encouragement to cancer patients, families and friends.
 Meetings are held the 4th Wednesday of each month at 2:00 pm C.S.T. in Conference Rooms 1 & 2 at Jasper County Hospital.
 The meetings offer an informal opportunity to share experiences and benefit from the encouragement of others.
-For more information about these meetings, follow the link at the bottom of the page to email your questions to us, or use the Oncology phone number listed below.
+For more information about these meetings, contact the Oncology Department at (219) 866-5141, extension 2098.
 You can also follow this link for valuable information and support from the American Cancer Society's home page.

 Change in bowel or bladder habits